 or loss of power for a prolonged time period.
 In such an event, LAFD ACS

-volunteer amateur radio operators, using their own equipment, would step-in
+volunteer amateur radio operators, using a combination of their own equipment

 to relay vital communications from the City Emergency Operations Center